mlz-ictrl/nicos/doc/source/monitor.rst

   The value for this key is an identifier for the plot.
 Multiple values can be plotted in the same plot if they have the same identifier.

+  The ``width`` property can be given for plots too, in the same unit as for other values (characters).

+* ``height`` -- controls the minimum height of the plotting widget, as a number of characters.

 * ``plotinterval`` -- a number of seconds, which specifies how far back in time the plot X axis will go (default is 1 hour).
 For example, ::